pytorch/examples/distributed/FSDP2/README.md

 cd distributed/FSDP2
 torchrun --nproc_per_node 2 train.py
 ```
-* For 1st time, it creates a "checkpoints" folder and save state dicts there
+* For 1st time, it creates a "checkpoints" folder and saves state dicts there
 * For 2nd time, it loads from previous checkpoints

 To enable explicit prefetching